Skip to product information

 2007 Solo exhibition at Takashimaya Kyoto store (held thereafter)

-2007: Received instruction from Professor Sadamitsu Sugimoto (since the present)
+2007 - Received instruction from Professor Sadamitsu Sugimoto (since present)

-2008 Solo exhibition at Takashimaya Osaka store (continued thereafter)
+2008 Solo exhibition at Takashimaya Osaka store (held thereafter)

-2013 Solo exhibition at JR Nagoya Takashimaya (continued thereafter)
+2013 Solo exhibition at JR Nagoya Takashimaya (held thereafter)

-Solo exhibition at Mitsukoshi Nihonbashi Main Store in 2023 (to be held thereafter)
+2023 Solo exhibition at Nihonbashi Mitsukoshi Main Store (to be held thereafter)

 A conversation with Toki Yanagishita